WG-EMM-99/01 More Info |

 WG-EMM-99/19 More Info |

-Interannual variation in the autumn diet of the gentoo penguin Pygoscelis papua at Laurie Island, Antarctica N. Coria, M. Libertelli, R. Casaux and C. Darrieu (Argentina)
+Interannual variation in the autumn diet of the gentoo penguin Pygoscelis papua at Laurie Island, Antarctica Coria, N., M. Libertelli, R. Casaux and C. Darrieu

 Abstract: